agusscript/rock-paper-scissors/Readme.md

 # Rock Paper Scissors game

-This is a solution to the  [Rock Paper Scissors](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors).
-The Odin Project provides a free open source coding curriculum that can be taken entirely online.
+This is a solution to the  [Rock Paper Scissors](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors) project challenge.

+Users should be able to:

+- Play vs the computer, the first in reach 5 points will win the game

 # What I learned